dotFionn/SendMdToWoltlab/README.md

 ### `dbhost`

-The hostname or IP-Address of your database server
+The hostname or IP-Address of your database server.

+This input is required.

 ### `dbport`

-The port of your database server
+The port of your database server.

+This input is required.

 ### `dbuser`

 The username of your database server.
 It must have access to the woltlab suite database.

+This input is required.

 ### `dbpass`

-The passwort for the given user
+The passwort for the given user.

+This input is required.

 ### `dbname`

-The name of your woltlab suite database
+The name of your woltlab suite database.

+This input is required.

 ### `wbbtableid`

-Your woltlab installation id
+Your woltlab installation id.

+This input is not required.
+The default value is `1`.

+### `stagingbranch`

+The branch that is supposed to be used for staging.

+This input is not required.
+The default value is `dev`.

+### `stagingpath`

+The path to be prepended before the files for staging.

+This input is not required.
+The default value is `/staging`.

+### `dateformat`

+How the date of deployment is supposed to be formatted.
+See [dayjs documentation](https://day.js.org/docs/en/display/format)

+This input is not required.
+The default value is `YYYY-MM-DD HH:mm:ss`.